poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost Identity Public/Private Key

-The key pair will be stored in the vault.
+The key pair will be stored in mongo db and will be encrypted/decrypted by the vault.
 If the key pair is not loaded into the app correctly the app should throw/crash.

 ## Frost User Default Public/Private Key

-User key pairs are already being generated on account creation and being stored in the vault.
+User key pairs are already being generated on account creation and being stored in mongodb and are encrypted/decrypted by the vault.